centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/services-discovery.md

 ## Launch a manual scan

-After the discovery rules programmed it is possible to run them from the Centreon web interface.
+After the discovery rules are programmed, it is possible to run them from the Centreon web interface.

 Go to the **Configuration > Services > Scan** menu.

-Start to write the name of host and the web interface automatically complete the
+Start to write the name of the host and the web interface automatically completes the
 name:

 ![image](../../assets/configuration/autodisco/manual_scan_select_host.png)